GFDRR/rdl-standard/developer_docs.md

 ##### python3-venv

-If you are using Python 3.3 or newer, the `venv` is included in the Python standard library and requires no additional installation.
+If you are using Python 3.3 or newer, `venv` is included in the standard Python installation.

 1. Install [python3-venv](https://docs.python.org/3/library/venv.html).
     a.
 Linux users